DendrouLab/panpipes/docs/workflows/preprocess.md

    ``panpipes preprocess config``
 2. edit the pipeline.yml file

    -  The filtering options are dynamic depending on your qc_mm inputs.
-This is described full here
+This is described [here]

    -  There are lots of options for normalisation explained in the